github/site-policy/Policies/github-terms-of-service.md

    <TD VALIGN="TOP">
     <details>
       <summary open="false">:collapsible:</summary><BR>

-&dagger; You may not use GitHub if you are or are working on behalf of a [Specially Designated National (SDN)](https://www.treasury.gov/resource-center/sanctions/SDN-List/Pages/default.aspx) or a person subject to similar blocking or denied party prohibitions administered by a U.S. government agency.
-GitHub may allow persons in certain sanctioned countries or territories to access certain GitHub services pursuant to U.S. government authorizations.
+&dagger; You may not use GitHub if you:

+- are, or are working on behalf of, a [Specially Designated National (SDN)](https://www.treasury.gov/resource-center/sanctions/SDN-List/Pages/default.aspx), &nbsp;&nbsp;&nbsp;&nbsp;*OR*
+- are a person subject to similar blocking or denied party prohibitions administered by a U.S. government agency.

+<BR>&dagger; GitHub may allow persons in certain sanctioned countries or territories to access certain GitHub services pursuant to U.S. government authorizations.
 For more information, please see our [Export Controls policy](https://help.github.com/en/articles/github-and-export-controls).
     </details>
    </TD>
  </TR>